What Is A Special Employment Center? Features And Functions

 Finally, to continue understanding what a Special Employment Center is, we must keep in mind that the figure of the psychologist exists within it.
 But what functions does it perform?
 Basically, and broadly speaking, the USAP team psychologist (already mentioned) is responsible for monitoring workers well, in all areas of their lives

-You may be interested: Sadfishing: What it is and How it is Reflected on Social Networks
+You may be interested: Psychogerontology: What it Is, Characteristics and Functions

 Evaluates the different spheres of the worker and participates in their well-being, both in the workplace and outside of it.
 He is also in charge of the labor part.